Part V

 — Ater Draco Borealis

-In this chapter, “glitch” is reclaimed language, not a diagnosis; it points to how neurological variation exposes where environments are too rigid and require redesign.
+Here, “glitch” is reclaimed language, not a diagnosis; it points to how neurological variation reveals where environments are too rigid and need redesign.
 And when we speak of “wound,” we do not romanticize suffering—we name the interface so it can be tended.

 The Path of the Dragon is not a single road.
-It is shaped by the terrain it traverses—the specific architecture of your brain and nervous system.
-This chapter honors Neurodiversity—the inherent variations in human neurological structure that create distinct ways of experiencing reality.
+It is shaped by the terrain it traverses: the specific architecture of your brain and nervous system.
+Neurodiversity is part of human reality, creating distinct ways of experiencing it.

 Autism, ADHD, Dyslexia, Tourette’s—these are not deficits to be cured.
-They are natural variations in the brain’s magnificent diversity.
-They are distinct ways of sensing, processing, and regulating within the Entangled Firmament.
+They are natural variations in the brain’s diversity.
+They are distinct ways of sensing, processing, and regulating in relationship to the world around you.

 At the heart of this terrain lives a core distinction.
 Your wiring—neurological traits, the hardware of brain and nervous system—is not the same as your wounding—psychological adaptations, the software shaped by experience, trauma, and attachment.
 Wiring is to be understood and honored; wounding is to be integrated and healed.